AlexeyPechnikov/ParaView-plugins/README.md

 ### N-Cube ParaView Plugin Sources:

-**N-Cube Shapefile On Topography Source** - data source for 2D/3D Shapefile or GeoJSON.
-Z coordinates are zeroes for 2D geometry.
+**N-Cube Shapefile On Topography Block Source** - data source for 2D/3D Shapefile or GeoJSON.
 Optionally GeoTIFF or NetCDF topography (DEM) raster using to define Z coordinates.
+Optional "Group by Field" parameter produces a set of layers from geometries grouped by the field.
+When the "Group by Field" parameter is not defined ("None") all the geometries separated as the layers.
+All shapefile fields presented in the ouput.

+**N-Cube Topography Block Source** - data source for GeoTIFF or NetCDF topography (DEM) raster visualization as 3D surface.
+Only "Group by Field" parameter presented in the ouput.

 Geometry coordinate system re-projecting to raster coordinate system and the geometry cropping to the raster extent when the topography file using and the both coordinate systems are defined.

-**N-Cube Shapefile On Topography Block Source** - the same as **N-Cube Shapefile On Topography Source** and optional "Group by Field" parameter produces a set of layers from geometries grouped by the field.
-When the "Group by Field" parameter is not defined ("None") all the geometries separated as the layers.

-This data source will be ready soon: **N-Cube Topography Source** - data source for GeoTIFF or NetCDF topography (DEM) raster visualization as 3D surface.

 ## Project Goals